-Abu Dhabi University's journey began 11 short years ago in 2003, out of a desire to build the first national, private university in Abu Dhabi.
-Today, our young University embarks on its second decade under the guidance and direction of the University's President of the Abu Dhabi University Board of Regents Members, H.H Sheikh Hamdan Bin Zayed Al Nahyan, with several significant and remarkable achievements to its name, setting it apart from its local competition and ultimately elevating it to international standards.
+Abu Dhabi University's journey began 12 short years ago in 2003, out of a desire to build the first national, private university in Abu Dhabi.
+Today, our young University embarks on its second decade under the guidance and direction of the President of the Abu Dhabi University Board of Regents, H.H Sheikh Hamdan Bin Zayed Al Nahyan, and has several significant and remarkable achievements to its name, setting it apart from its local competition and ultimately elevating it to international standards.

 Throughout its relatively young history, Abu Dhabi University has forged its path of excellence through implementing innovative initiatives and international standards in teaching, research and community service, thereby, delivering it to the forefront of the UAE's educational institutions.
-Some of ADU's significant achievements include being the first university to receive the Sheikh Khalifa Excellence Award in 2010, as well as an ISO certification for its commitment to quality standards in the design, development and delivery of its academic programs and their supported services.
-Moreover, Abu Dhabi University is the youngest in the world to enter the ranks of the world's top 650 universities in Quacquarelli Symonds (QS) world university rankings, and only one of 3 universities in the UAE to make the cut.
-ADU is also actively pursuing international accreditation from the Western Association of Schools and Colleges (WASC).
+Some of Abu Dhabi University's significant achievements include being the first university to receive the Sheikh Khalifa Excellence Award in 2010, as well as an ISO certification for its commitment to quality standards in the design, development and delivery of its academic programs and their supported services.
+Moreover, Abu Dhabi University is the youngest in the world to enter the ranks of the world's top 650 universities in Quacquarelli Symonds (QS) world university rankings, and only one of 3 universities in the Western Association of Schools and Colleges (WASC).

 As the capital's most prestigious national private university, Abu Dhabi University is also committed to supporting the government's policy agenda and its Economic Vision 2030.
-We continuously strive to ensure that our programs are aligned with the market requirements as well as the forecasted manpower needs as defined by the government's strategy.
+We continuously strive to ensure that our programs are aligned with the market requirements as well as the forecasted manpower needs as defined by the Government's strategy.
 Furthermore, while we take pride in the fact that we offer an American curriculum driven by best international practices, we remain firmly committed to the traditions and culture of the UAE.
 Therefore, our students are competitively prepared to face the global work environment, yet they remain in touch with their national identity and cultural heritage.
 With an employment rate of 90%, our cohorts of graduates stand as testimony to our successful philosophy and we are very proud to have been a part of their preparation for the road ahead.